dynamsoft-docs/barcode-reader-docs/license-activation/set-full-license.md

  ![Activate][1]

  On the next page, set an Alias for your license or leave the default Alias and click the "Activate" button.
+Take "Connect to Dynamsoft's License Server" as an example.

  > Read more on What is an <a href ="https://www.dynamsoft.com/license-tracking/docs/about/terms.html#alias" target="_blank">Alias</a>

+ > <a href ="https://www.dynamsoft.com/license-server/docs/dshosting/index.html?ver=latest" target="_blank">Connect to Dynamsoft's License Server</a> vs. <a href ="https://www.dynamsoft.com/license-server/docs/selfhosting/index.html?ver=latest" target="_blank">Connect to My Self-hosted License Server</a>

  ![Activate2][2]